r-hub/blog/content/post/2024-02-28-keyring/index.md

 Because otherwise, how will package users know about it?
 The keyring package is both rather low-level and... aimed at users, which is a weird spot.
 Package users do not necessarily trawl through repositories of the r-lib organization. :wink:

 Examples of package docs mentioning the keyring package include the [opencage package](https://docs.ropensci.org/opencage/reference/oc_config.html#set-your-opencage-api-key) and the [babeldown package](https://docs.ropensci.org/babeldown/#api-key).

+As mentioned earlier, you can even bake keyring calls into your package, as was done in the [ecmwfr package](https://bluegreen-labs.github.io/ecmwfr/), whose setup documentation explains how to save the necessary secret in a keyring.
+If your package provides a helper function for registering the secret, the user does not need to call keyring themselves directly.

 ## Related package: gitcreds